Configuration Space BPHZ Renormalization on Analytic Spacetimes: Convergence of the -Operation

 where $\CK[e|v]$ denotes the edge weights incident to $v\in V(\g)$.
 The difference between multigraphs and simple graphs may amount to combinatorial factors, but in particular not to a different behavior in the scaling.
 We pick up this transition in the discussion of additional subtractions appearing in the momentum space approach to BPHZ renormalization.

 With the result of Theorem \ref{th:L1loc}, we are in the situation of having negative degree of divergence near any thin graph diagonal.
-The extension to the whole space then amounts to applying Theorem \ref{th:Extension} iteratively. \begin{lem} The $R$-modified weight $Ru_0^\e[\G]\in\CD'(\Om^{|V(\G)|}\setminus\oo)$ can be uniquely extended to $Ru^\e[\G]\in\CD'(\Om^{|V(\g)|}$. \end{lem} \begin{proof} We know from Theorem \ref{th:L1loc} that
+The extension to the whole space then amounts to applying the extension to the thin diagonal of all (sub-)graphs iteratively. \begin{lemma} The $R$-modified weight $Ru_0^\e[\G]\in\CD'(\Om^{|V(\G)|}\setminus\oo)$ can be uniquely extended to $Ru^\e[\G]\in\CD'(\Om^{|V(\g)|})$. \end{lemma} \begin{proof} We know from Theorem \ref{th:L1loc} that